fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.2 Types

-Dialog is designed to be run within WebAssembly, and so its types and their encodings are informed by the format.
+PomoLogic is designed to be run within WebAssembly, and so its types and their encodings are informed by the format.
 See the [WebAssembly specification](https://webassembly.github.io/spec/core/appendix/index-types.html) for more information.

-Note, however, that only some types are supported as Dialog primitives.
+Note, however, that only some types are supported as PomoLogic primitives.
 These are:

 - [Numbers](https://webassembly.github.io/spec/core/syntax/types.html#syntax-numtype)
 - [Opaque Reference Types](https://webassembly.github.io/spec/core/syntax/types.html#reference-types)